datanav/docs/gdpr-platform-configuration.rst

 Default language settings
 -------------------------

-The GDPR portal is configured with english and norwegian message text by default.
+The GDPR platform is configured with english and norwegian message text by default.
 You can choose which default language is used by setting it to either a full ISO country code (i.e. "country-dialect") or just the country code - for example: